jsguides

 The Date object is a built-in JavaScript object that represents dates and times.
 It provides methods for creating, parsing, manipulating, and formatting dates across different time zones and formats.

-Create a Date instance using the Date constructor:
+Create an instance using the Date constructor:

 // Current date and time